Last updated on October 10, 2025 4:39 am

 Manual hand drills are tools that take imperial and metric drill bits that can drill into wood, light metals, and other materials.

-They can also be used to drill holes into plastic, fiberglass, resin, and polymer materials.
+In addition, they can be used to drill holes into plastic, fiberglass, resin, and polymer materials.

 They work by converting and amplifying the motion of the crank, which is turned by hand, which causes the drill chuck to rotate and cut into the material.

-Manual hand drills are simple but very effective tools used for DIY craft, woodworking, and jewelry-making jobs.
+Manual hand drills are simple but very effective tools used for DIY crafts, woodworking, and jewelry-making jobs.

-They can even cut through a wide variety of material, even hardwoods and concrete with the right tipped drill bit.
-With a good hand-powered drill, you can even make holes into metal if you are patient.
+They can even cut through a wide variety of materials, even hardwoods and concrete with the right-tipped drill bit.
+With a high-quality hand-powered drill, you can even make holes into metal if you are patient.

 One of the advantages of manual hand drills is that they allow you to drill holes with a great deal of precision and control.